-Authentication Mode: Authentication is a process in which the AP validates if wireless clients are qualified to access the AP's service.
+Authentication is a process in which the AP validates if wireless clients are qualified to access the AP's service.
 This happens prior to any wireless client can associate to an AP.
-The IEEE 802.11b defines two types of algorithms in authentication: the "Open System" and "Shared Key".
+The IEEE 802.11 defines two types of algorithms in authentication: the "Open System" and "Shared Key".

-With Open System, the authentication is done through a pseudo process, accepting all kinds of requests, mainly used in cases where connectivity is more important than security.
-Shared Key, on the other hand, utilizes WEP capability to further verify if the wireless client is authorized to share this AP's resource.
+- Open System: The authentication is done through a pseudo process, accepting all kinds of requests, mainly used in cases where connectivity is more important than security. - Shared Key: Utilizes WEP capability to further verify if a wireless client is authorized to share this AP's resource.
 If the client has the wrong key or no key, it will fail authentication and will not be allowed to associate with the AP.

-If you select Open System or Shared Key, wireless stations can communicate with or without data encryption.
+If you select Open System or Shared Key, wireless stations with or without correct WEP keys can be authenticated by the AP.